Project details

 Area: County Durham, Gateshead, Newcastle upon Tyne, North Tyneside, Northumberland, South Tyneside, Sunderland

-Funding amount: £50m
+Funding amount: up to £50m

 Funder: Department for Work and Pensions (DWP)

-Project status: Planned
+Project status: Mobilising

 Key contact: Work and Health Team